 The passage of HB 476 in 2015 expanded qualifying conditions to include epilepsy, lupus, and Parkinson’s disease.
 Ulcerative colitis was added by the passage of HB 1453 in 2016, and 2017 saw hepatitis C, post traumatic stress disorder, and chronic pain included as well.

 There was a controversial delay in implementation of the law, with medical marijuana cards finally being issued in December 2015 and the state’s alternative treatment centers opening in 2016.

 Federal medical marijuana law

-Despite the fact that 31 states have legalized medicinal marijuana and another 17 states have laws allowing the medical use of a marijuana extract, the federal government views marijuana as an illegal drug.
+Despite the fact that many states have legalized medicinal marijuana or at least have laws allowing the medical use of a marijuana extract, the federal government views marijuana as an illegal drug.

 However, in 2009, the Department of Justice issued a memo to all federal prosecutors recommending they “not focus federal resources in your states on individuals whose actions are in clear and unambiguous compliance with existing state laws providing for the medical use of marijuana.”
 This has been interpreted as an instruction that federal prosecutors not pursue cases against medical marijuana users or providers who are acting in accordance with the laws in their states.

 Of the states where medicinal marijuana is legal, only some states allow patients to grow marijuana at home.
 Others allow home cultivation under a certain set of conditions, such as distance to nearest dispensary, financial hardship, etc.

 Some states allow the use of Cannabidiol (CBD) extract for medical purposes, but not the cannabis plan itself.
 CBD is the main non-psychoactive chemical component of marijuana.
 It is considered a controlled substance by the DEA.
 New Hampshire’s law does not address CBD.